cran/prcbench/README.md

 Documentation
 -------------

-The package vignette - [Introduction to prcbench](https://cran.r-project.org/web/packages/prcbench/vignettes/introduction.html) - contains the descriptions of the functions with several useful examples.
-View the vignette with `vignette("introduction", package = "prcbench")`.
+-   Introduction to prcbench - a package vignette that contains the descriptions of the functions with several useful examples.
+View the vignette with `vignette("introduction", package = "prcbench")` in R or click the link on the [prcbench CRAN page](https://cran.r-project.org/package=prcbench).

-In addition, all the main functions have their own help pages with examples.
-CRAN provides a pdf version of all combined help files as a reference manual ([pdf](https://cran.r-project.org/web/packages/prcbench/prcbench.pdf)).
+-   Help pages - all the functions including the S3 generics have their own help pages with plenty of examples.
+View the main help page with `help(package = "prcbench")` in R. In addition, CRAN provides a pdf version of all combined help files as a reference manual on the [prcbench CRAN page](https://cran.r-project.org/package=prcbench).

 Examples
 --------